jefflester/minitrino/readme.md

   - `minitrino down`
   - `minitrino -v remove --volumes` to remove **all** existing Minitrino volumes.
-Alternatively, run `minitrino -v remove --volumes --label <your label>` to specifiy a specific module for which to remove volumes.
+Alternatively, run `minitrino -v remove --volumes --label <your label>` to specify a specific module for which to remove volumes.
 See the [removing resources](#removing-resources) section for more information.

 If none of these troubleshooting tips help to resolve your issue, [please file a